RaymondZXP/Jetbot/README.md

 ## Package Content
 There are 5 folders in total:

-1.The first two folders ```basic_motion``` and ```teleoperation``` contains mostly original notebook from the waveshare Jetbot documenation.
+1. The first two folders ```basic_motion``` and ```teleoperation``` contains mostly original notebook from the waveshare Jetbot documenation.
 You can get familiar with the basic operation of the jetbot with this two files.
 Alternatively, clone the original repository from the waveshare website to see the unmodified notebooks.

 2. The ```collision_avoidance```, ```object_following``` and ```sign_detection``` folders contains the modified notebooks inserted with comments.
 Do refer to the comments for important notes.
 The link to the trained models are given in the Readme file under the respective folder